 This process began with searching for a way to express the vast amount of time held in the chalk cliffs and trying to understand where we fit in: we tiny humans, almost insignificant compared to the epic scale of chalk, clay, and sea, and yet, making an impact on the earth out of proportion to the time we have been here and to our part in the cycle.

-The research journey led me down many avenues: from re-imagining a chalk land bridge connecting us to France (and how different our history and national psyche might be if that were the case); to meeting geologists and land managers and confronting numbers of such incomprehensible magnitude I began to wonder if our man-made system of telling time even worked when the human brain is not equipped to understand so many zeros; and I looked instead to the ways the land and sea mark the passage of time in repeating patterns.
+The research journey has led me down many avenues: from re-imagining a chalk land bridge connecting us to France; to meeting geologists and land managers and confronting numbers of such incomprehensible magnitude I began to wonder if our man-made system of telling time even worked when the human brain is not equipped to understand so many zeros; and I looked instead to the ways the land and sea mark the passage of time in repeating patterns.

-I wanted to physicalise this sense of time and scale on the landscape itself, and to invite people to consider through their own bodies how we relate to the land and sea by literally walking down through time (a journey of several million years from the top to the bottom of the chalk cliffs), and ending at the beginning, at the sea, where they are invited to float in a small boat (a coracle) that offers a new perspective on the journey, the place, and ourselves.
+I wanted to physicalise this sense of time and scale on the landscape itself, and to invite people to consider through their own bodies how we relate to the land and sea by literally walking down through time (a journey of several million years from the top to the bottom of the chalk cliffs), and ending at the beginning, at the sea, where they might discover a new perspective on the journey, the place, and ourselves.

 As we look to the future, we might look at the materials and way of living of our ancestors and try to slow down a little to planetary time to gain some perspective on our place in the world and the impact we are making.
-I hope the experience of the Chalk Coracle makes space for this.
+I hope the experience of The Chalk Path makes space for this.